 Previously if you fell into this category then there was very little on the market that could help you, however with recent advances in miniaturisation and power amplification then there is now a select range of super power hearing aids that could make a real difference to your day to day life.

 Approximately 70% of people who use hearing aids are classed as having mild to moderate hearing loss, which means that they can hear sounds over 60dB relatively well, and just struggle to hear sounds in the lower registers.
-However people with severe hearing loss will have difficulty hearing sounds up to 80dB and those with profound hearing loss will struggle to hear sounds over 80dB.
+However, people with severe hearing loss will have difficulty hearing sounds up to 80dB and those with profound hearing loss will struggle to hear sounds over 80dB.

 Super Power hearing aids tend to be based on a combination of either Behind The Ear (BTE) or Open / Receiver In the Ear (RIC) styles and In The Ear (ITE) hearing aids.
-This means that they have a casing that sits behind your ear, along with another element that fill their entire bowl or your ear.
-This provides maximum space for the inclusion or larger and more powerful batteries, receivers, processors and amplifiers.
+This means that they have a casing that sits behind your ear, along with another element that fills their entire bowl or your ear.
+This provides maximum space for the inclusion of larger and more powerful batteries, receivers, processors and amplifiers.

-To be able to assist people who have severe and even profound hearing loss Super Power hearing aids have to be able to process and amplify sounds to a much higher level.
-However being able to effectively provide hearing support for severe and profound hearing loss is about much more than making sounds louder.
+To be able to assist people who have severe and even profound hearing loss Super Power hearing aids to have to be able to process and amplify sounds to a much higher level.
+However, being able to effectively provide hearing support for severe and profound hearing loss is about much more than making sounds louder.

 Simply extremely amplifying sounds can actually cause more problems than it solves, as there can be severe issues with sound distortion and feedback.
-Therefore much of the technological advancement that has brought about the development of Super Power hearing aids has actually been centred on not only amplifying sounds, but also making them clear and distinct enough for their users to be able to effectively process.
+Therefore much of the technological advancement that has brought about the development of Super Power hearing aids has actually been centred on not only amplifying sounds but also making them clear and distinct enough for their users to be able to effectively process.